CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-UI-User-Guide/NetQ-User-Interface-Overview/Focus-Your-Montoring-Using-Workbenches.md

 ## Custom Workbenches

-You can create and save as many workbenches as suit your needs.
-For example, create a workbench that:
+Users with either administrative or user roles can create and save as many custom workbenches as suits their needs.
+For example, a user might create a workbench that:

 - shows all of the selected cards for the past week and one that shows all of the selected cards for the past 24 hours
 - only has data about your virtual overlays; EVPN plus events cards